-The City of San Marcos Water/Wastewater Utility is comprised of several components including groundwater pumping stations, a surface water production and treatment system, a water distribution system, a wastewater collection system, and a wastewater treatment facility.
-Over 75 City employees and contractors work to maintain these systems.
+The SMTXU water/wastewater system is comprised of several components including groundwater pumping stations, a surface water production and treatment system, a water distribution system, a wastewater collection system, and a wastewater treatment facility.
+Over 85 City employees and contractors work to maintain these systems.

-The groundwater system is comprised of six active Edwards Aquifer wells, which produce an average of 1.75 MGD, providing about twenty percent of the City's annual water usage.
+The groundwater system is comprised of eight Edwards Aquifer wells that currently provide about twenty-five percent of the City's annual water usage.

-The Regional Surface Water Treatment Plant began operation in January 2000 and has helped to drastically reduce the City's reliance on the Edwards Aquifer.
-The 20 mile long raw water pipeline and water treatment facility are operated and maintained by the GBRA.
-In 2008 the plant was expanded to operate at 21 MGD in order to accommodate additional users north of San Marcos.
-The facility currently produces about 6.40 MGD for San Marcos, supplying about eighty percent of the City's water needs.
+The San Marcos Surface Water Treatment Plant (SWTP) began operation in January 2000 and has helped to drastically reduce the City's reliance on the Edwards Aquifer.
+A 20 mile raw water pipeline delivers surface water purchased from Canyon Lake to the SWTP, which is maintained and operated under contact with the Guadalupe Blanco River Authority (GBRA).
+In 2008 the SWTP expanded to operate at 21 MGD in order to accommodate additional users north of San Marcos.
+Through the SWTP, surface water currently provides about seventy-five percent of the City's water needs.